franciscobras-dev/Hackathon-Project/README.md

 🚀 **Hackathon: [Chemical X]**

-[Project Name] is the result of an intense 24-hour hackathon session during our bootcamp.
+[Chemical X] is the result of an intense 24-hour hackathon session during our bootcamp.
 This collaborative effort involved a team of five individuals.

 ## Features